aregtech/areg-sdk/README.md

 ## Software build

 AREG SDK can be used in Linux (Embedded Linux) and Windows machines running on x86, amd64, arm 32- and 64-bit processors.
 The SDK and example codes can be compiled by using _Makefile_, _Eclipse for C/C++ Developer_ and _Visual Studio_.
-AREG SDK consists of [AREG framework library](./framework/areg/) and [Multicast Router](./framework/msrouter).
+AREG SDK consists of [AREG framework library](./framework/areg/) and [multicast router](./framework/mcrouter).

 #### make